- How do I change my meal plan?

 What is the fee for break period meal plans?

-Princeton University Dining Services offers a meal plan to students remaining on campus during fall recess, intersession, and spring recess.
+Princeton University Campus Dining offers a meal plan to students remaining on campus during fall recess, intersession, and spring recess.
 Break meal plans are complimentary to those students with an unlimited meal plan provided they register before the deadline.
-The fee is $150.00 for students without an unlimited meal plan.
-Registration information and access to an online registration form is contained in an announcement on the Dining Services website prior to the break period.
-As an added reminder, the Dean's Office sends a link to this information in an e-mail before each break.
+No guest meals are available.
+The fee is $190.00 for students without an unlimited meal plan.
+Registration information and access to an online registration form is contained in an announcement on the Campus Dining website prior to the break period.
+As an added reminder, Campus Dining sends a link to this information in an e-mail before each break.

 How can I check my meal plan balance?